hussner/namingconvention/nc_main.md

 ## 3.0 Patterns

-Only standard english alphanumeric characters [a-z], numbers [0-9] and approved delimiters [dash, space, comma or dot] are used for Azure objects names and attributes described in this document.
+Only standard English alphanumeric characters [a-z], numbers [0-9] and approved delimiters [dash, space, comma or dot] are used for Azure objects names and attributes described in this document.
 No other characters are allowed.
-Some standard characters are not allowed on the names in Azure. __All characters lowercase for main non dependent resources - no exception.__
+Some standard characters are not allowed on the names in Azure. __All characters lowercase for main nondependent resources - no exception.__

 ### 3.1 Conditions:

-- Only standard english alphanumeric characters
+- Only standard English alphanumeric characters
 - Lowercase in all main parent resource types
 - Valid characters & delimiters:
-> - a through z (lowercaseletters)
+> - a through z (lowercase letters)
 > - 0 through 9 (numbers)
 > - dash, space, comma or dot
 - Length and character limits - [Resource naming restrictions - Azure Resource Manager | Microsoft Docs](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules)